jjrobledo/Outdoor-Voice/README.md

 - Multiple posts can be opened at the same time
 - Logout button needs to have cursor set to pointer on stylesheet
 - Login and register modals can be opened at the same time
+- Properly style the navigation bar
+- Work on mobile view

 ## Future Enhancements